DimoTheBest/simple-web-page/README.md

-# simple-web-page
+# simple-web-page-navbar

-I would like to encrease my web skills
+I would like to encrease my web skills, so... leave a comment of what i need to study